atom-box/swiss-regex/ReadMe.md

 To Do:
+*   test test test
 *   wrap paneTwo outputter in button eventlistener
 *   take in data from left as a form, as a named <textarea>
 *   button brings input
 *   output appears
 *   Incorporate the CSS from codepen css tricks!